|

 the display are positioned according to their anchor and dock

 properties.
 The window is not forced to maintain its aspect ratio.
+Objects that are not docked or anchored will

 move relative to their offset from the top left corner of the display.
 For